petbattle/ubiquitous-journey/README.md

           values: ["master"]
 ```
 - add argocd app for the cicd kustomize code
-- tekton-tidy.sh, clean artefacts in workspace, from pipeline job?
+- tekton-tidy.sh, clean artifacts in workspace, add to UJ day2
-- ubi quarkus build image with tools, check base now we have new images
+- ubi quarkus ubi build image with tools, check base now we have new images (using custom one)
+- code quality gates - configure pipeline args to fail on quality gates